William Newcorn: Career

-A member of the Improved Order of Red Men, Newcorn was elected Great Sachem of the Great Reservation of New York in 1900 and was a representative to the Great Council of the United States.
-He was a master workman and financier of the local Ancient Order of United Workmen lodge and a counsel commander of the Woodmen of the World.
-He was a member of the Improved Order of Heptasophs, the Elks, the Knights of Pythias, the New Jersey Historical Society, the National Geographic Society, the Freemasons, the American Bar Association, the New Jersey State Bar Association, the Union County Bar Association, the Plainfield Bar Association, and the Anti-Defamation League.
-He was also honorary Grand Superior of legal fraternities Phi Epsilon Pi and Lambda Alpha Phi.
+Personal life

 In 1889, he married Rachel Drear.
 Their children were Netta and Isabel.
 In 1904, he married a second time Mamie Miller.
 Their children were Cecil and Jerome David.

+A member of the Improved Order of Red Men, Newcorn was elected Great Sachem of the Great Reservation of New York in 1900 and was a representative to the Great Council of the United States.
+He was a master workman and financier of the local Ancient Order of United Workmen lodge and a counsel commander of the Woodmen of the World.
+He was a member of the Improved Order of Heptasophs, the Elks, the Knights of Pythias, the New Jersey Historical Society, the National Geographic Society, the Freemasons, He was also honorary Grand Superior of legal fraternities Phi Epsilon Pi and Lambda Alpha Phi.

+He was president of the YMHA from 1924 to 1925, president of the board of trustees of the Jewish Community Center, first chairman of the New Jersey section of the Zionist Organization of America, president of the United Hebrew Charities Organization in 1914, and an elected member of the American Jewish Committee.
+He was involved with the Joint Distribution Committee and the Anti-Defamation League.
+He was also an organizer of Temple Sholom of Plainfield, serving as its president from 1913 to 1928.

 Newcorn died in Muhlenberg Hospital, where he went for an operation for gland trouble several days beforehand, on November 10, 1946.
 Around 450 people attended his funeral in Temple Sholom, the first time the temple was used for a funeral.
 Judge Donald H. McLean and former New Jersey State Senator Arthur N. Pierson were honorary pallbearers.
 He was buried in Mount Lebanon Cemetery in Iselin.